 The definition of the pulse shaping filter impulse response, , and the Nup parameter are implementation dependent.

 EDMG MU PPDU transmission

-EDMG MU PPDU transmission

 General

-The EDMG SC mode MU PPDU transmitted over a 2.16 GHz, 4.32 GHz, 6.48 GHz, or 8.64 GHz channel with multiple space-time streams (iSTS > 1) for two or more users (iuser > 1) is composed of pre-EDMG fields, EDMG preamble, EDMG-Header-B field, Data field and TRN field.
+The EDMG SC mode MU PPDU transmitted over a 2.16 GHz, 4.32 GHz, 6.48 GHz, 8.64 GHz, 2.16+2.16 GHz, or 4.32+4.32 GHz channel with multiple space-time streams (NSTS > 1) for two or more users (Nuser > 1) is composed of pre-EDMG fields, EDMG preamble, EDMG-Header-B field, Data field and TRN field.
 The total number of transmit chains, NTX, shall be constant over the different fields of an EDMG MU PPDU.

-Transmission of pre-EDMG fields
+Pre-EDMG fields transmission

 The pre-EDMG fields of the PPDU shall be transmitted as specified in 30.5.10.4.2.2.

-Transmission of EDMG preamble, EDMG-Header-B and Data field
+EDMG preamble, EDMG-Header-B and Data fields transmission

-The EDMG preamble, EDMG-Header-B and Data field of an MU PPDU is defined for iSTSth space-time stream at the NCB×1.76 GHz chip rate and includes the following modulated fields:
+The EDMG preamble, EDMG-Header-B and Data field of an EDMG MU PPDU is defined for iSTSth space-time stream at the NCB×1.76 GHz chip rate and includes the following modulated fields:

 where: